Man in suit holds credit card and types on laptop

 What do you do with your old credit card when it expires?

 A credit card expiration date serves many purposes on a card, most notably to help protect against credit card fraud.
-If your expiration date is nearing, now you’ll know the steps to take when your new card arrives, and what you should do with your expired card.
+If your expiration date is approaching, now you’ll know the steps to take when your new card arrives, and what you should do with your expired card.

 Was this article helpful?